Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 ![](/Pictures%20and%20datasheets/Registers_address_2.png)

 **Address 000, TADD HIGH**
 **Register Z1-Z0:** used to correct the output voltage (VOUT) so that it matches Vref given by register V in dark conditions.
-In total darkness, VOUT anyway shifts with exposure time compared to Vref and can be corrected other registers (see next).
+In total darkness, VOUT however shifts with exposure time compared to Vref and can be corrected by activating an auto-calibration circuit (see next).
 Default values recommended: Z1 = 1 and Z0 = 0.
 **Register O5-O0:** plus or minus voltage (in small increments, 32 steps of 32 mV) added to register Vref given by register V. MSB gives the polarity of the applied voltage.
 The registers at this address have exactly the same effect with the M64282FP sensor.